Mary Rotolo

 Mary Teresa Pezzati Rotolo Bowes (January 28, 1910 – September 27, 1990) was an American writer and political activist.
 Her daughters were Carla and Suze Rotolo.
 Suze Rotolo was one of Bob Dylan's early girlfriends in New York City.

 Early life

 Mary Teresa Pezzati was born in Roxbury, Massachusetts, on January 28, 1910, the daughter of Italian immigrants Sisto Pezzati and his wife Cesarina (née Opizzi).
 Her older brother was Peter S. "Pietro" Pezzati, who was a noted American portrait painter.

 While in Boston, Rotolo dated B. F. Skinner and was acquainted with Conlon Nancarrow, who later renounced his American citizenship because of his membership in the Communist Party.
-In the 1930s, she traveled to Spain supposedly to report on the Spanish Civil War but she was, in fact, working for the communists as a courier between Spain and Italy supplying American passports for Italian communists so they could leave Italy and join the International Brigades fighting in Spain.
+In the 1930s, she traveled to Spain supposedly to report on the Spanish Civil War.
+However, she was, in fact, working for the communists as a courier between Spain and Italy supplying American passports for Italian communists so they could leave Italy and join the International Brigades fighting in Spain.
 On her return, she went to New York City, where she wrote for various liberal newspapers.